saroja-shrestha/Company-Employee-Research-Task-with-SQL/README.md

 EMPLOYEESQL:
-For this challenge, I took references from the class activities.
 Below are some of the outputs from the queries:

 1.List the employee number, last name, first name, sex, and salary of each employee.
 ![Output1](Images/Answer1.png)